-In general, my research is aimed at gaining improved insight regarding humans' behavior as well as its underlying brain mechanisms in a world which becomes increasingly complex.
+My research is aimed at gaining improved insight regarding humans' behavior as well as its underlying brain mechanisms in a world which becomes

-I develop new approaches aiming to improve training-related gains, reduce occurring loads, as well as get participants in an 'optimal state' prior to the training.
-Within this context, I am also interested in aspects such as aging and psychiatric / neurodegenerative disorders (e.g., Parkinson’s disease, Multiple sclerosis, behavioral addiction).
-Another area of interest of mine is concerned with aspects of autonomous driving as well as the use of new technologies and related cognitive functions.
+I develop approaches aiming to improve training-related gains, reduce occurring loads, as well as get participants in an 'optimal state'.
+Within this context, I am also interested in individual attributes such as aging, affinity, or subjective knowledge.
 I address these topics by using electroencephalography (EEG), functional magnetic resonance imaging (fMRI), eye tracking, physiological measures (e.g., hormone analysis), as well as behavioral approaches.